 - Read article on Sutton's appointment in the college newsletter

 Michelle Tabit (M.A.
 '00, Ph.D.
 '04) holds a tenure-track position at Defiance College in Defiance, Ohio.

 Peter Utgaard (Ph.D.
 '97) is a professor of history at Cuyamaca Community College in El Cajon, California, and is the chair of their social sciences department.

 Amanda Van Lanen (M.A.
 '04, Ph.D.
-'09) is a tenure-track professor of U.S. and Public History at Misericordia University in Dallas, PA.
+'09) is a tenure-track professor at Lewis-Clark State College in Lewiston, Idaho.